percona/pmm-doc/docs/details/commands/pmm-admin.md

         - `push`: agent will push metrics.
         - `pull`: server scrapes metrics from agent.

+    `--paths-base=dir`
+    : Base path where all binaries, tools and collectors of PMM client are located

 #### `pmm-admin register`

 `pmm-admin register [FLAGS] [node-address] [node-type] [node-name]`